kstarkiller/simplon_brief08_web_scrapping/README.md

 To scrape data from books.toscrape.com, you first have to install MongoDB and create your user (if not already done): without this step you won't be able to run scraping process.
 [See instructions to install MongoDB and create an user below](#MongoDB)

-In spider.py replace MONGO_USR and MONGO_PWD variables by your MongoDB username and password (see lines 14 and 15 of the spider.py file)
+In spider.py and main.py, replace MONGO_USR and MONGO_PWD variables by your MongoDB username and password (see lines 14 and 15 of the spider.py file and line 23 of the main.py)

 Then you can run the following command:
     ```bash